CHANGES TO IMPROVE OUR RESPONSE AND APPOINTMENTS SYSTEM

 - We anticipate that, with the planned changes described above, the wait to see a GP will be significantly reduced.

 - What about seeing my doctor of choice?

 Many of our doctors work part-time, so there can be quite a wait to see them.
 We recommend that you identify a second member of the GP team who you would be happy to see should your regular GP not have an appointment within the required time.

 - Should I queue outside for 8.00am opening to ensure that I am seen on the same day?

 There is no need to attend the Hurley Clinic first thing in the morning or to queue outside.
-You can contact us y telephone and our Duty Clinician will call you back within 2 hours to assess any urgent medical problem.
+You can contact us y telephone and our Duty GP will call you back within 2 hours to assess any urgent medical problem.

 - What if the phones are busy?

 Our peak time on the phones is currently the first hour of the day.
 That has been because of the difficulties patients have had to get an appointment.
 With our new system you will not need to ring first thing.
 You can ring throughout the day.